ssteiger/remote-raspberry-pi-web-control-center/README.md

 # remote-raspberry-pi-web-control-center

-A react based web-app to remotely manage your local raspberry pi.
+A react based frontend to remotely manage your local raspberry pi.
-Remotely upload files and execute commands through the browser.
+Programm your raspberry pi in `raspberry-pi-script`.

 ## Local development